 Fold in the chocolate chips until evenly distributed.

 Using a medium cookie scoop, scoop the batter onto the prepared baking sheet.
-The cookies don’t spread much while baking but leave about 1 inch of space between.
+The cookies don’t spread much while baking (same with these vegan oatmeal raisin cookies) but leave about 1 inch of space between.

 Optionally, press a few more chocolate chips onto the top of each cookie and sprinkle with coarse sea salt before transferring to the oven to bake.